fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/award/count.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Count of Awards receiving the disaster/emergency funding [/api/v2/disaster/award/count/]
+# Count of Awards Receiving Disaster/Emergency Funding [/api/v2/disaster/award/count/]

 This endpoint provides the count of Awards which received disaster/emergency funding per the requested filters.